top of page

 PDA is characterized by an avoidance of everyday demands and an anxiety driven need to be in control.
 Their nervous system is in a constant state of "fight, flight, or freeze."
 Most of us don't recognize the demands placed on us every day.
 I'm not talking about the big demands of "my boss needs this report by tomorrow."
 I'm talking about demands within the mundane or activities we take for granted.
 Take, for example, sitting at the dinner table.
 The demands we don't see are: it's time to eat, must sit down, must use utensils, must have conversation with the others at the table, must eat this much or these things on my plate, must get the food to my mouth (especially problematic if there are fine motor skill issues), must not chew in a way that is offensive to others, don't burp, don't fart, etc., etc. Pile on top that most kids with autism also have sensory issues (smells, sounds, tastes, light sensitivity), that is a LOT for an over-taxed nervous system to handle!

 There is much to be learned about PDA.
 It's been a diagnosis in the UK for quite some time but isn't recognized as a diagnosis in the USA so it's often referred to as a "profile."
-Behavioral approaches to a child with PDA is going to look a little different than a neurotypical child.
+Behavioral approaches to a child with PDA are going to look a little different than a neurotypical child.
 There are a few experts on this topic and I encourage you to check them out.
 I'll list out resources below:

-51 views0 comments
+1,280 views0 comments

 Moonrise Health logo